You can achieve a higher conversion rate and an increased deal margin by avoiding the following 3 mistakes:

 - The customer delays the decision date once or several times

 - The sales rep makes several offers for the same opportunity

 It is quite easy to measure both and these two symptoms can help you determine whether offers where made too soon.

 3. Not providing the customer with what he/she really needs

-Imagine yourself going to the doctor, who immediately gives you a prescription because you’re the tenth patient that day who has come to see him with a runny nose.
+Imagine yourself going to the doctor, who immediately gives you a Imagine yourself going to the doctor, who immediately gives you a prescription because you are the tenth patient that day who has come to see him with a runny nose.
 This makes a diagnosis superfluous, or does it?
-You wouldn’t accept this from a doctor, but many salespeople still behave like all-knowing oracles.
+You would not accept this from a doctor, but many salespeople still behave like all-knowing oracles.
 They concentrate on what they want to sell to the customer, and only hear what they want to hear.

-This creates an area of tension between the salesperson and the customer.
-It usually results in the rep continuing to talk, trying to convince the customer and discussing technical details.
+This creates an area of tension between the salesperson and the This creates an area of tension between the salesperson and the customer, who sees the salesperson as a talking brochure trying to convince the customer and discussing technical details.
 But does the customer feel understood?
+Does the customer know more now than what he could find on the internet himself?
 In this context, it is crucial to imagine yourself in the customer’s situation.
+Empathy demands you to put yourself in the other person’s shoes and thus take off your own.
 In other words, are you prepared to put yourself in the customer’s place?
 If not, your sales costs are at risk again.

 The Goal: Lower Cost of Sales, Higher Conversion Rates and an Increased Deal Margin